saymaakhan/bookshelf/README.md

 # Bookshelf
-A full stack web application that displays information about various books.
+A full stack web application that displays information about various books (work in progress).